-- It could be that consistent alcohol intake acts as a catalyst, increasing the levels of estrogen in a woman’s body which is a known risk factor for breast cancer.
+- It could be that consistent alcohol intake acts as a catalyst, increasing the levels of estrogen in a woman’s body which is a known Anything that increases or decreases a person’s chance of developing a disease. for breast cancer.

 - Alcohol is a carcinogen (a cancer-causing substance) in its own right.

-- There are also known to be correlations between alcohol and other risk factors for breast cancer such as obesity, smoking and being post-menopause.
-According to one study, these additional Anything that increases or decreases a person’s chance of developing a disease. could affect how susceptible a woman is to the effects of alcohol, or vice versa.
+- There are also known to be correlations between alcohol and other Anything that increases or decreases a person’s chance of developing a disease. for breast cancer such as obesity, smoking and being post-menopause.
+According to one study, these additional risk factors could affect how The state or fact of being likely or liable to be influenced or harmed by a particular thing. a woman is to the effects of alcohol, or vice versa.

 But we don’t yet understand for sure why certain women who drink may be more susceptible to breast cancer than others or exactly how the physical process occurs where the alcohol triggers the growth and spread of cancer.

 A number of research investigations worldwide have produced breast cancer statistics where alcohol is a contributing factor.
 Many of these studies involved large test groups over long periods of time so have been held as highly credible by leading cancer research organizations: